fusheng-ji/fusheng-ji/README.md

 <em>🙋‍♂️  I am a Second-year Computer Science Master's student at CAD Research Center, Tongji University.
 <br><br>
-<em>🙋‍♂️  I will join Technical University of Munich as a Electrical Engineering and Information Technology Master's student in w2023/24.
+<em>👨‍🎓  I will join Technical University of Munich as a Electrical Engineering and Information Technology Master's student in winter semester 2023/24.
 <br><br>
 <em>😄  I am looking for an internship and collaboration.🙋‍♂️🙋‍♂️</em>
 <br><br>